top of page

 at parc

-clinical research volunteer (Closed)
+clinical research volunteer (OPEN)

 The Pediatric Anxiety Research Center (PARC) at Bradley Hospital/The Warren Alpert Medical School of Brown University has undergraduate volunteer positions for motivated individuals with an interest in research and psychology.
 Volunteers assist with tasks across our current active research studies.
 To be considered for a volunteer position, the following criteria must be met: